madkarmaa/streamable-py/DOCS.md

 **Arguments**:

-- `length` - The desired length of the random string
+- `length` - The desired length of the random string (if less than number of charsets, it will be increased)
 - `*charsets` - Variable number of character sets to choose from